yildizcayiroglu/yildizcayiroglu/README.md

 ### What I'm using ? 🛠

-I prefer React & React Native for web/mobile front-end development.
+I'm studying on AWS-DevOps
 <br/>

-- Python, HTML5, CSS3, React, React Native, Git, GitHub
+- Python, HTML5, CSS3, Git, GitHub, SQL

 - 💬 Ask  me about anything that you want to learn